delvier/hanbraille/README.md

 ## Todo

+- **Algorithm with better performance**
-- Cover all rules defined in "한국 점자 규정", including support for punctuations, Latin alphabet and numbers
+- Cover all rules defined in "한국 점자 규정"
+  - Implement Unified English Braille for Latin alphabet blended with Hangul
 - Conversion options for some characters which have alternatives
 - Reverse conversion
 - Line length-concerning conversion